omariosc/oxmedica-cryptography-and-cybersecurity/Practicals/7 Database Systems Workshop.md

 1. **Introduction:**
    - Explain the fundamental operations of relational algebra:
      - Selection (σ)
+         Selects rows from a relation that satisfy a given predicate.
      - Projection (π)
      - Union (∪)
      - Set Difference (−)